Day and night trip around Phuket

 Before reaching Racha Noi we will meet the Tan Kram coral reef which, during the right lunar phase, can host spectacular GT action on popper fishing.
 On the west side of the island again you will have the best chance to get Sailfish as well as Wahoo, Barracuda and GT.
-Finally the south end of the island with its underwater reef and up swellings can be a good jigging area and occasionally the fishing ground of Black Marlin.
+Finally the south end of the island with its underwater reef and up swellings can be a good jigging and bottom fishing area.

 The fishing time is agreed together according to your requests, fishing conditions as well as moon and tides phases.

 Racha Yai and Racha Noi offer also excellent action for night bottom fishing and if you cannot sleep this is for sure an excellent venue to keep you busy all night long!

 The Big Blues offers as well night fishing session around Phuket and the Racha Islands all year round providing the weather and sea conditions are suitable.

 The drop-off is the best place to get a Black Marlin off Phuket during the period which goes from October till April.
 It lays 25 NM west of Phuket and although only 200 m deep you have the chance to target also Wahoo, Dorado and different kinds of tuna (Yellowfin Tuna although no big can be found as well).